-In addition, the School of Letters will sponsor a writing workshop also on March 24 for students (graduate and undergraduate) and alumni with Thompson and director Justin Taylor, entitled "Writing Hard Things."
+In addition, the School of Letters will sponsor a writing workshop also on March 24 for students (graduate and undergraduate) and alumni with Thompson, School of Letters Director Justin Taylor (Riding With the Ghost, 2020), and alum and author Patrick Dean (Window to Heaven, 2021) entitled "How To Write Hard Things."
 The workshop will be in Gailor 132 at 12:30 pm.
-We'll have sandwiches and sodas on hand for lunch.
+We'll have sandwiches from the Mountain Goat and sodas on hand for lunch.

 Events are possible with support from the Sewanee School of Letters and the Roberson Project, with special thanks to Friends of the School of Letters and Lee Hancock.